 Other successes included a sell-out of Royal Mail’s Stampex show exclusive: 7,500 mini-sheets were printed especially for Stampex to mark the 75th anniversary of D-Day.

-The Association of British Philatelic Societies (ABPS) also hosted two well-received tours of the competitive exhibits, and “Stampex Talks” were also hosted throughout the week for philatelic enthusiasts and beginners.
+The Association of British Philatelic Societies (ABPS) also hosted two well-received tours of the competitive exhibits while “Stampex Talks” were also held throughout the week for both advanced and beginner philatelists.

 Some of the discussions centred on why people are becoming more connected with the hobby.

 “Advancements in technology are seeing younger collectors get involved,” reads a statement issued by the ABPS following this September’s Stampex.
 “The rise of the online philatelists means that social platforms like Instagram and Pinterest are being more widely used within the hobby.”

 Owing to the hobby’s worldwide nature, organizers also saw an increase in guests from China and India this September.

 “Stampex International and the PTS offer a safe way for people to get into the hobby,” adds the ABPS statement.
 “All the traders at Stampex are members of the PTS, therefore they have all been vetted and can be trusted.
 If you have inherited a collection, it is important to have it reviewed by someone you can trust.”

 Suzanne Rae, owner of Art Stamped Exhibitor and chair of the PTS, specializes in “philatelic arts and crafts, so I can always tell when new people come into the show as they will pop past my stand and perhaps buy a birthday card or small gift featuring postage stamps.”